Jack12346785/cosmic-archive-api/README.md

-Cosmic Archive API is a tiny, star-spangled API.
+Cosmic Archive API is a tiny, star spangled API.
 It deals with sectors, anomalies, and mission briefs created by users.
 You can find its documentation on the web, crafted for public accessibility: many GET endpoints, one POST endpoint, browser docs at /docs, and a clear README file.

 What it does
 - Returns a list of space sectors, including names, danger levels, and stations.